Update: ‘Design’ section updated.

 AutoLand Gwangmyeong Plant 2 will manufacture two EVs.
 The production of the first model, which almost certainly will be the Euro-focused electric SUV covered in this story, reportedly begins in June 2024.
-As for the second, there are different rumors.
-Some say it’ll be a sedan, while others claim that it’s another SUV.
+As for the second, it’s expected to be a Forte-like electric sedan, wearing the Kia EV3 nameplate.

-The EV4 will belong to the same vehicle segment as the Mercedes EQA and Volvo C40.
-Expected to carry a premium price over the Niro EV, it could compete with these luxury models as its budget alternative.
-Kia has said that every model in the EV series line will receive a GT variant, which opens the door for a future performance compact electric SUV like the Kia EV4 GT.
+Kia has said that every model in the EV series line will receive a GT variant, which opens the door for a future performance compact electric SUV like the Kia EV3 GT.

 Kia EV strategy

-Kia plans to build an EV line-up of 14 models by 2027, CEO Ho Sung Song said at the 2022 CEO Investor Day on March 3, 2022.
-In his presentation for the event, he revealed that 8 of these models would be SUVs.
-The first of the 8 Kia electric SUVs available in the market by 2027 came out in 2021: the Kia EV6.
+Kia plans to build an EV line-up of 15 models globally by 2027, CEO Ho Sung Song said at the 2023 CEO Investor Day on April 5, 2023.
+In his presentation for the event, he revealed that 9 of these would be SUVs.
+The first of the new Kia electric SUVs came out in 2021: the Kia EV6.
 In 2022, the company launched the 2023 Kia Niro EV.
-This year there will be two electric SUV launches, including the Kia EV9 and the Kia EV5.
+This year will witness two electric SUV launches, including the Kia EV9 and the Kia EV5.

-Another development revealed at the 2022 CEO Investor Day that could be relevant to the EV4 through its lifecycle was that Kia will replace its current third-gen battery technology with the fourth-gen battery technology by 2025.
+Kia plans to replace its current third-gen battery technology with fourth-gen battery technology by 2025.
 By 2030, it will switch to fifth-gen battery technology.
 Between now and 2030, it aims to reduce the cost of battery packs by 40% and increase their energy density by 50%.
 The company is working on making software an even more integral element of its EVs and concurrently expanding the scope of OTA updates for technical changes after delivery.